 But these facts were not known until after the war, and yet, he was widely admired during the war.
 Winston Churchill was almost censured for calling him a “daring and skillful opponent.”

 Go through a catalogue of wars before WWII, and the phenomenon of the “worthy opponent” will recur.
-They are typically admired for a combination of skill and a sense of fair play.
-The “Red Baron,” Robert E. Lee, Santa Anna, and Geronimo are just a few names that come to mind.
+The “Red Baron,” Robert E. Lee, Santa Anna, and Geronimo are all instantly recognizable names.

 The desire for peace and reconciliation is a fundamental aspect of this phenomenon.
 The hatred of the enemy is not pure: at least one of them is commendable.
 A certain wishful thinking will often be found in the description of the worthy opponent; had they chosen differently or been born somewhere else, the war never would have happened.

 Even deeper, a better attitude toward competition is embedded in this worldview.
 If the first rule of combat is to never underestimate your opponent, then admiring the skill and honor of one of them is living that rule.